-- Doctor Who review: Man and mythology are explored in The Lovecraft Invasion
+- Doctor Who review: Daleks and history collide in The Curse of Davros

 The comic series Lytton, written by Eric Saward and featuring art from Barry Renshaw, focuses on the titular character originally seen in TV stories Resurrection of the Daleks and Attack of the Cybermen.
 The character has stood out as one of the more morally interesting and cooler characters of the Doctor Who universe, so it’s great that he’s being explored on a deeper level.

 Even better is who’s writing the series – Eric Saward, creator of the character and former Doctor Who script editor.
 Saward explains what it’s like writing the character for a new medium.

 It has been an adventure pushing one of my own characters into this visual medium.
 I’ve very much enjoyed seeing my characters take on a life of their own after all this time!